 Skip to content

-Working together for a dementia-friendly future
+Working together for a dementia-inclusive future

 Forget-me-nots growing in the garden at Anglesey Abbey, Cambridgeshire

-Forget-me-nots growing in the garden at Anglesey Abbey.
-This flower represents remembrance and is an emblem for people living with dementia | © National Trust Images/Justin Minns
+Forget-me-nots (a flower that represents remembrance and is an emblem for people living with dementia) growing in the garden at Anglesey Abbey in Cambridgeshire | © National Trust Images/Justin Minns

-The power of historic connections
+The power of natural and historic connections

 Research from Alzheimer’s Society shows that day trips are one of the most likely and regular activities for people living with the condition and their carers.
-In comparison to other visitor attractions, people living with dementia also view heritage sites as ‘safe’ and familiar spaces*.
+In comparison to other visitor attractions, people living with dementia also view heritage sites as safe and familiar spaces*.

 How we're working together with Alzheimer's Society